dherault/serverless-offline/README.md

 WebSocket port to listen on.<br />
 Default: 3001

+#### preLoadModules

+Pre-load specified modules in the main thread to avoid crashes when importing in worker threads.
+Provide module names as a comma-separated list (e.g., "sharp,canvas").<br />
+Default: ''

 Any of the CLI options can be added to your `serverless.yml`.
 For example:

 ```yml